 Develop your portfolio with class discussion, fieldwork, and lab time.

-This two-week program is designed for high school students between the ages of 16 and 18 who are about to prepare their college portfolio submission.
-Students must have completed an Advanced Young Artist course or equivalent, as students are expected to enter this workshop with a solid foundation of either fine digital or traditional black-and-white printing.
+Prerequisite: This two-week program is designed for high school students between the ages of 16 and 18 who are about to prepare their college portfolio submission.
+Students must have completed an Advanced Digital Photography course or equivalent, as students are expected to enter this workshop with a solid foundation of either fine digital or traditional black-and-white printing.

 What you will learn:

-Students leave this workshop with not only a portfolio of 10-15 images, but also a greater understanding of the academic application process.
+Students leave this workshop with a portfolio of 10-15 images, and a greater understanding of the academic application process.

 What you will need:

-Students should bring a body of images (25-50), DSLR camera, lens, memory card and a minimum of 120GB Hard Drive.
+Students should bring a body of images (25-50), DSLR / mirrorless camera, lens, memory cards and a minimum of 120GB Hard Drive.
 We have cameras and accessories available for loan for the duration of the workshop if needed.

 We recommend students have access to $150 over the two-week period for incidentals, snacks, movies, field trips etc.